 - 12. Evaluate experimental design prior to execution and results. - Evaluate experiments possibly through simulation. - Chauvenet's Criterion and how to evaluate/reject single measurements. - Experience with real data and the challenges that this poses. - 13.
 Knowledge of MultiVariate Analysis and its applications. - Understanding of the concept of MultiVariate Analysis.
-Eicher discriminant how it is calculated and used - Fisher discriminant, how it is calculated and used. - Conceptual understanding of Neural Networks and Boosted Decision Trees. - Understand overtraining and the use of training and testing samples.
+Fisher discriminant, how it is calculated and used. - Fisher discriminant, how it is calculated and used.
+Concentual understanding of Neural Networks and T - Conceptual understanding of Neural Networks and Boosted Decision Trees. - Understand overtraining and the use of training and testing samples.